tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 A PCBmodE tutorial using a simple 555 timer LED blinky circuit as a case study.

-NB: the [hello-solder](https://github.com/boldport/hello-solder)tutorial mentioned in the docs appears to need some updating to be compatible with the current PCBmodE software.
+NB: the [hello-solder](https://github.com/boldport/hello-solder) tutorial mentioned in the docs appears to need some updating to be compatible with the current PCBmodE software.
 In particular, it seems the shapes structure out-dated.

 ### A Simple Circuit